New Orleans' 'Let the good times roll' now 'Wash your hands'

 Celebrated hometown chef and restaurateur Frank Brigsten told his Facebook followers Friday that, for now, he was shutting down the restaurant that bears his name in New Orleans' Carrollton neighborhood.

-Tourists are still around, says Evangeline Turner, who went to pick up a last paycheck this week on Bourbon Street.
+Tourists are still around, said Evangeline Turner, who went to pick up a last paycheck this week on Bourbon Street.

 "A tourist asked me where they should go," she said.
 "I told them everything's closed."